Effective Date: May 2, 2022

 - categories of third parties to whom the residents’ personal information has been sold and the specific categories of personal information sold to each category of third party.

 Submitting Requests.
 Requests to exercise the right of deletion, right to a copy, and / or the right to access personal information may be submitted on our California Privacy Rights webform at each brand’s websform as well as by contacting us at 1-844-340-9567 (toll free).
 We will respond to verifiable requests received from California consumers as required by law.

 Color World House Painting

 When you submit a request to know, access or delete personal information, we will take steps to verify your request by matching the information that you provide with information in our records.
 You must complete all of the required fields in our webform or otherwise provide us with the requested information at the phone number above.
 We may contact you to verify your request as needed.
 In some cases, we may request additional information from you to verify your identity.
 We will contact you using the information contained in your submission if we are unable to verify your identity.

 Authorized agents may submit a request on your behalf.
 To do so, the authorized agent should complete the form and then email us with proof of their authorization.
 We may require that the relevant consumer also verify that the agent has the requisite authority.
 We also may contact the consumer for identity verification purposes.

-Disclosure of Incentives: If businesses offer any financial incentives for the collection, sale or deletion of California residents’ personal information, residents have the right to be notified of any financial incentives offers and their material terms, the right not be included in such offers without prior informed opt-in consent, and the right to be able to opt-out of such offers at any time.
+Disclosure of Financial Incentives: If businesses offer any financial incentives for the collection, sale or deletion of California residents’ personal information, residents have the right to be notified of any financial incentives offers and their material terms, the right not be included in such offers without prior informed opt-in consent, and the right to be able to opt-out of such offers at any time.
 Businesses may not offer unjust, unreasonable, coercive or usurious financial incentives.
-We do not offer any incentives at this time.
+We do not offer any financial incentives at this time.